The email deliverability guide to staying out of spam

 It has two components:

 IP reputation is tied to the sending server's IP address.
-If you're on shared infrastructure, other senders on the same IP can drag your reputation down.
+On shared infrastructure, other senders on the same IP can affect your reputation.
 Dedicated IPs give you full control but require enough volume to maintain.

 Domain reputation is tied to your domain name.
 Unlike IP reputation, domain reputation follows you even if you switch email providers.
 It's harder to reset and takes longer to build.
 This is the one that matters most.